 - There are different methods to manage inventory Pick between the ABC method, the two-bin method, the fixed order quality method, the fixed period ordering process, and vendor managed inventory to manage inventory.

-- Know the important formulas Understanding how to calculate EOQ, DIO, RPF, and SSF will help save money and streamline the ordering process.
+- Know the important formulas helps understand how to calculate EOQ, DIO, RPF, and SSF will save money and streamline the ordering process.